OverviewKey FactsSymptomsCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careComplicationsFAQsReferences

 Causes Of Japanese Encephalitis

 Japanese encephalitis is caused by a flavivirus, which can affect both humans and animals.
-The virus is passed from animals to humans through the bite of an infected mosquito.
 Understanding the transmission cycle is very important in knowing the cause.

 Transmission

 This virus exists in the zoonotic transmission cycle, which means the infections spread from animals, through insects to humans.
-The general carrier and host of this virus are:
+The general carriers and hosts of this virus are:

-• Mosquitoes: The major mosquito vectors of JEV vary in different geographic regions, but the most common are Culex species (mainly Culex tritaeniorhynchus).
+• Mosquitoes: The major mosquito vectors of JEV vary in different geographic regions.
+Culicine mosquitoes, mainly the Vishnui group of Culex, are the chief vectors of JE in different parts of India.

-• Water birds: The birds belonging to the family Ardeidae (cattle egrets and pond herons) are important maintenance hosts.
+• Water birds belonging to the family Ardeidae (cattle egrets and pond herons): Ardeidae birds are important maintenance hosts.

-In most temperate areas of Asia, JEV is transmitted mainly during the warm season whereas in the tropics and subtropical regions, transmission can occur year-round but often intensifies during the rainy season and pre-harvest period in rice-cultivating regions.
+Note: In most temperate areas of Asia, JEV is transmitted mainly during the warm season.
+In the tropics and subtropical regions, transmission can occur year-round but often intensifies during the rainy season and pre-harvest period in rice-cultivating regions.

 Risk Factors For Japanese Encephalitis

-• Living or working outdoors in rural areas
+• Living or working outdoors in high-risk areas

 Did you know?

-Despite its name, Japanese encephalitis is now relatively rare in Japan as a result of mass immunization programmes.
+Despite its name, Japanese encephalitis is now relatively rare in Japan as a result of mass immunization programs.
 Understand why vaccination is needed in adults?

 Did you know?